camaraproject/Commonalities/documentation/API-design-guidelines.md

 An error representation must not be different from the representation of any resource.
 A main error message is defined with JSON structure with the following fields:
 - A field "`status`", which can be identified in the response as a standard code from a list of Hypertext Transfer Protocol (HTTP) response status codes.
 - A unique error "`code`", which can be identified and traced for more details.
-It must be human readable; therefore, it must not be a numeric code.
-In turn, to achieve a better location of the error, you can reference the value or field that is causing it, and include it in the message.
+It must be human-readable; therefore, it must not be a numeric code.
+In turn, to achieve a better location of the error, you can reference the value or field causing it, and include it in the message.
-- A detailed description in "`message`" - in English language in API specification, it can be changed to other language in implementation if needed.
+- A detailed description in "`message`" - in English language in API specification, it can be changed to other languages in implementation if needed.

 All these aforementioned fields are mandatory in Error Responses.
 `status` and `code` fields have normative nature, so as their use has to be standardized (see [Section 6.1](#61-standardized-use-of-camara-error-responses)).
 On the other hand, `message` is informative and within this document an example is shown.